tonyluken/GerberFileReader/README.md

 Note: GerberFileReader is not intended to be a complete Gerber syntax checker.
 While it will catch many such errors, it is not guaranteed to catch every possible one.
 If you have doubts of the validity of a Gerber file, run it through Ucamco's online [Reference Gerber Viewer](https://gerber-viewer.ucamco.com/) as it has a complete syntax checker built-in.

+## Latest changes
+- Previously, GerberFileReader ignored all G04 comment content.
+It now correctly processes Standard Comments used to define attributes, see the Gerber Layer Format Specification Revision 2024.05, section [5.1.1 Comment attributes](https://www.ucamco.com/files/downloads/file_en/456/gerber-layer-format-specification-revision-2022-02_en.pdf?ac97011bf6bce9aaf0b1aac43d84b05f#page=124)
+- Standard attributes now have their own classes defined in the [standardAttributes](src/main/java/standardAttributes) package so developers no longer need to understand their detailed Gerber syntax in order to process their content, see the Gerber Layer Format Specification Revision 2024.05, section [5.6 Standard Attributes](https://www.ucamco.com/files/downloads/file_en/456/gerber-layer-format-specification-revision-2022-02_en.pdf?ac97011bf6bce9aaf0b1aac43d84b05f#page=128).
+The unit tests have been updated to take advantage of this and they also provide a good example of how to use these new classes.
+- GerberFileReader now generates an MD5 signature as the Gerber file is parsed.
+Once parsing of the file has successfully completed, the signature can be obtained by calling the getActualMD5Signature() method.
+This can be compared to the expected MD5 signature (obtained from the optional FileMD5 Standard Attribute) to guard against inadvertent file modifications.

 ## How to get GerberFileReader

 For Maven users, simply add the following dependency to your pom: